mhagenow01/FBFransac/README.md

 sections of the mesh are still visible.
 To test our ICP algorithm against occlusions, we artificially remove sections of a screw model and use ICP to recognize the pose.
 As a reminder, our algorithm is designed to still function seamlessly for less than 20 percent occlusion.
 In testing, we have found that our algorithm is robust to small amounts of occlusions (<30%).
 Below, we show one example of Occlusion testing against a model of a screw.
+In this figure, blue points are the point cloud points used for fitting and the green points are an outline of the fit mesh.
 At around 50 percent occlusion, the mesh fit starts to have notable error.
 At this point, the principal axis of the remaining points of the screw starts to align with the mesh principal axis.
 This is expected behavior for an ICP-type algorithm.
 At approximately 80 percent, the mesh fit is incorrect.
 More discussion about occlusions can be found below in the future work.

 ![occlusion testing](https://mhagenow01.github.io/FBFransac/images/percent_occlusion_ICP.png "Occlusion Testing")
+<div align="center"> Figure XYZ: ICP Occlusion testing for the Toy Screw model from the side angle </div>

 ### Issues/Limitations